-Nome is a little know treasure for birders.
-The city of Nome is bounded by tundra on three sides and the Bering Sea coast on the other.
+Nome is becoming well-known as a treasure for birders.
+The city is bounded by tundra on three sides and the Bering Sea coast on the other.
 Once the ice begins to break up, migration begins.
-Virtually the entire area of the Seward Peninsula that is accessible by road from Nome is comprised of extremely valuable nesting areas for many bird species including most North American waterfowl.
-You’ll even find quality birding on wetlands and beaches right in town….
+Virtually the entire area of the Seward Peninsula that is accessible by road from Nome is comprised of extremely valuable nesting areas for many bird species, including most North American waterfowl.
+You’ll even find quality birding on wetlands and beaches right in town.

 Kodiak Bird Watching